EmberAds/trifle/README.md

 Stores the GeoIP databases in Redis and gives it a simple way to lookup IPs and map them to countries/country codes.

+Get your GeoIP country CSVs from http://www.maxmind.com/app/geolite.

+Trifle supports both the IPV4 and IPV6 databases.

 ## Installation

 Install the gem